leoCamilo/data-analysis-py/README.md

 This little project is to learn more about data analysis methods and process.

 Those exercises written in python are based on this udacity [course](https://br.udacity.com/course/intro-to-data-analysis--ud170).
-With them are some examples of matplot library and spark EMR framework for python (pyspark)
+With them are some examples of matplot library and spark EMR framework for python (pyspark).

+The course use jupyter notebook and Anaconda Python, I prefer the pure python and console approach.

 <p align="center">
   <img src="/screenshots/1.bmp" width="98%">